harvestfi/harvest-sdk/README.md

     npx hardhat test

 It's worth stating that you MUST have the following lines at the top of mocha tests in order to force the loading of ethers to be overwritten by the hardhat environment
-BEFORE ethers is loaded via the harvestsdk class.
+BEFORE ethers is loaded via the HarvestSDK class.
 Thus allowing testing.
 Put this at the top of your tests cases:

     import * as dotenv from 'dotenv';